Pawelok35/GitJournal/README.md

 **Summary**: Today's work focused on mastering the behavior of the `this` keyword through various binding rules and learning different principles for creating and managing objects in JavaScript.
 These lessons provide a solid foundation for efficient object-oriented programming in JavaScript.

+## Day 23 - 2024-10-01

+1. **Creating Classes**: Today, I focused on learning how to create classes in JavaScript.
+I explored how classes serve as blueprints for creating objects with similar properties and behaviors, allowing for more organized and efficient code.

+2. **Understanding the `constructor()` function**: I learned how the `constructor()` function is used within a class to initialize object properties when an instance is created.
+This is a crucial step in object-oriented programming for setting up initial values for an object's properties.

+3. **Purpose of a Class**: I deepened my understanding of how classes encapsulate data and functions (methods) to model real-world entities.
+They make it easier to create multiple instances of an object while keeping the code DRY (Don't Repeat Yourself).

+4. **Creating the first instance**: I successfully created my first instance of a class using the `new` keyword, allowing me to create individual objects based on the class blueprint.

+5. **Adding methods**: I also practiced adding methods to the class, enabling objects created from the class to perform specific actions.
+These methods are shared across all instances of the class, enhancing code efficiency and modularity.

+**Summary**: Today was dedicated to understanding how to create and use classes in JavaScript, focusing on the `constructor()` function, creating instances, and adding methods to encapsulate behaviors.
+This knowledge builds a strong foundation for object-oriented programming in JavaScript.

 ...